StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 ## Our journey begins

-We are going to start with a near empty application, and add the code we need to make it fully functional throughout this project.
+We are going to start with a near-empty application, and add the code we need to make it fully functional throughout this project.
 You can find the starting point [here](https://github.com/StacyCash/azure-command-and-query)

 Clone the repo and checkout `step-one-start`